search trigger icon

 New deposits translate into lucrative lending opportunities as well as fee-based commercial solutions like payments and financial management services.

-The average financial institution sees 13-35% of consumer accounts being used to run small businesses – primarily solopreneurs.
-With 59 million freelancers, gig workers, and sole proprietors in the U.S., community banks and credit unions have a unique opportunity to serve this demographic, yet they're often left to languish on personal banking platforms or forced to make the jump to an overly complex business or commercial banking account.
+In 2025, roughly 25–30% of consumer banking accounts are used for small‑business activity, primarily by solopreneurs and freelancers.
+With 70+ million Americans now working independently, community banks and credit unions have a unique opportunity to uncover hidden business customers and serve the fastest‑growing segment of the SMB economy, yet they're often left to languish on personal banking platforms or forced to make the jump to an overly complex business or commercial banking account.[6]

 A “tweener” product for sole proprietors enables new business owners to transition from using personal accounts to business-specific products without forcing them into ill-fitting and potentially high-priced traditional small-business services.[6]